 1. Output information

-2. About this Quality and Methodology Information
+2. About this quality and methodology information

-This quality and methodology information report contains information on the quality characteristics of the data, as well as the methods used to create it.
+This quality and methodology information (QMI) report contains information on the quality characteristics of the data, as well as the methods used to create it.

 The information in this report will help you to:

-understand the strengths and limitations of the data
+• understand the strengths and limitations of the data

-learn about existing uses and users of the data
+• learn about existing uses and users of the data

-understand the methods used to create the data
+• understand the methods used to create the data

-help you to decide suitable uses for the data
+• help you to decide suitable uses for the data

-reduce the risk of misusing data
+• reduce the risk of misusing data

 3. Important points

-Nôl i'r tabl cynnwys4.
-Quality summary
+Nôl i'r tabl cynnwys

 Before the 2023 release, lower quartile, median and upper quartile rent prices were available.
 This allowed a range of different households to be represented in the data, and previous bulletins showed that these revealed important differences in affordability for low-income households.

 For income, we use the household income estimates from the Department for Work and Pensions Family Resources Survey (FRS), using the household file obtained via the UK Data Service.
-We only include private renting households, whether they are privately renting a furnished or unfurnished property, rent-free or squatting.
+We only include private renting households, whether they are privately renting a furnished or unfurnished property.
 We use a grossing factor weight to adjust for potential bias in responses to the FRS and allows us to create regionally weighted estimates.
 This produces the most relevant measure of income available.
 However, this source adds uncertainty because a random sample has been taken and shows volatility in year-on-year estimates, and it is not possible to say if this is statistically significant because of the complex survey design.

 For this bulletin, we deem a property affordable if a household would spend 30% or less of their income on rent.
 While the ONS use 30%, there is no widely accepted standard on this.
 A 2019 Scottish Government review looked at the literature around measuring affordability.
 The review found a range of different thresholds used both within the UK and internationally, from as low as 20% to as high as 50%.
 The report also identifies other methods of measuring affordability, some of which specifically look to avoid the necessary generalisation of such a blunt measure.